saltastroops/saao-shared-jenkins-library/README.md

 The report files are created in a folder `reports` in the workspace.
 If you require a different folder, you can specify it with the `reportsDir` argument.

 However, `runPythonTests` does *not* generate the actual reports.
-For this you need to call the `generatePythonTestReports` function or directly include an `allure` step in your pipeline.
+For this you need to call the `generatePythonTestReports` function or directly include a `recordIssues` step in your pipeline.

-## Available functions
+## Available steps

-### saaoRunPythonTests
+### saao.runPythonTests

 This function can be used to run the following Python tools for testing: